sabomichal/akka-java-springfactory/README.md

 akka-java-springfactory
 =======================

-Akka Spring integration for Java with additional spring factories for actor creatio with ease.
+Akka Spring integration for Java with additional spring factories for actor creation with ease.